Warehouse routing

 Single dispatch warehouse configuration

-If you only use a single warehouse to dispatch all products, the configuration to apply will be pretty simple :
+If you use a single warehouse to dispatch all products, the configuration to apply will be pretty simple :

 - Create a rule, give it a name and enable it.